Posted: May 2023

 · Yellow jackets

 Those itchy red bumps are the body’s reaction to the insect’s saliva.
 When a bug bites your skin and sucks blood, some of the saliva is exchanged into the bloodstream.
 These bumps can be extremely irritating – and so hard not to scratch!
 But it’s extremely important to not scratch them, as they can become infected.
-To alleviate the itch, try a 1% hydrocortisone cream, diphenhydramine cream or calamine lotion.
+To alleviate swelling and itching, thoroughly wash the area with soap and water, then apply a 1% hydrocortisone cream, diphenhydramine cream or calamine lotion.
 Additionally, you can take an over the counter oral antihistamine to help.

 If you don’t have either of these readily available, make a paste out of baking soda and water and apply to the bite.
 You can also try wrapping ice in a wet wash cloth and hold it to the affected area for about 20 minutes.